rezamovahed/share/README.md

 * Updated env template
 * Added psd, doc, docx, xls, xlsx file support.
 * Added better ZIP upload support
+* Changed to npm start from npm run web
+* Added templates for sharex imput (All you have to do is replace the name and add your API key)
+* Added robots.txt.

 2.0.0
 * Many changes